A new goodness of fit test for normal distribution based on Stein's characterization: Test statistic

+In this section, we develop a new goodness of fit for normal distribution.
+We use a fixed-point characterization for normal distribution to develop the test.
 Let $X$ be a continuous random variable with distribution function $F(.)$.
-Assume that the mean $\mu=E(X)$ is finite.
+Assume the mean $\mu=E(X)$ and the variance $\sigma^2=Var(X)$ are finite.
 Define where $I$ denotes the indicator function.
-We use the following characterization to develop a goodness of fit test for normal distribution. \begin{theorem} (Betsch and Ebner, 2019a).
-A continuous random variable $X$ with distribution function $F$, $\mu=0$ and variance $\sigma^2=1$ has the standard normal distribution if and only if $F(x)=e_X(x),\,\forall x\in R.$ \end{theorem}
+We use the following characterization to develop the test for normal distribution. \begin{theorem} (Betsch and Ebner, 2021).
+A continuous random variable $X$ with distribution function $F$, $\mu=0$ and variance $\sigma^2$ has the normal distribution if and only if $F(x)=e_X(x),\,\forall x\in R.$ \end{theorem} Now we consider the problem of testing normality.
+Based on a random sample $X_{1}, ...,X_{n}$ from $F$, we are interested in testing the null hypothesis against a general alternatives